 Many pre-made fertilizers are rich in nitrogen.
 Look for a formula with higher levels of potassium and phosphorous than nitrogen.

 Most commercial formulas list their ingredients in this order: Nitrogen, phosphorous, potassium.
-A fertilizer with a 5-10-10 label should be about right, like this formula from Lilly Miller.
+A fertilizer with a 5-10-10 label should be about right.

 If you prefer an alternative to commercial fertilizer, compost is perfect.
 Naturally low in nitrogen, compost feeds your cukes with the nutrients they need.